kavehmz/iac/README.md

 ```

 # How to use the repo
-You need to create a pull request and aws your changes in a sub-directory under `aws` directory, e.x `aws/personal/project_a/`
+You need to create a pull request with your changes in a sub-directory under the `aws` directory, e.x, `aws/personal/project_a/`

-When you create a pull-request, planning jobs will run and results will be posted as a comment under the pull-request.
+When you create a pull request, planning jobs will run and post the results as a comment under the pull request.

 # Process overview
-1. Create a pull requests with your changes under a sub-directory in `aws`.
+1. Create a pull-requests with your changes under a sub-directory in `aws`.
 Do not include the backend definition.
-Backend will be automatically injected by the process and state of your changes will be saved automatically.
+The process will automatically inject the backend and save the state of your changes.
 2. Watch the planning and check the results when they are ready.
-Results will be posted as a comment under your PR.
+The jobs will post the result of runs as pull-requests comment
-3. Get review for your pull request.
+3. Get a review for your pull request.
 As soon as you get approval __Apply__ jobs will start
-4. __Apply__ jobs will wait for a last view and approval from those who have access to infrastrucutre change review.
-The list can be different from pull request reviewer.
+4. __Apply__ jobs will wait for `deployment approval`.
+Those with access to infrastructure change reviews can differ from the pull-request reviewers.
-5. As soon as your deployment is approved, your chanes goes out and branch can be merged into master.
+5. As soon as your deployment is approved, your changes go out, and then you merge your branch into the master.